-It is always important to maintain excellent oral hygiene practices.
+Brushing and flossing is always important to maintain excellent oral hygiene practices.
 It is necessary to brush your teeth twice a day for at least two minutes at a time.
 It is also important to floss at least once daily and obtain dental cleanings every six months.
 It is especially important to practice optimal oral hygiene when you have braces.
-In fact, you should brush and floss after every meal when you have braces.
+In fact, brushing and flossing after every meal when you have braces.
 Your orthodontist will be able to help you determine the ideal tools to use in conjunction with braces.

 Brushing With Braces